-The results from the recent drill program in February 2011, have provided further encouragement as to the potential of the Chacay property.
-The Company commenced a 2,000 meter diamond drill program in May 2011 to gain a better understanding of the geology of the Nacho Zone and provide further definition of the mineralization.
+The results from the drill program in February 2011, provided further encouragement as to the potential of the Chacay property.
+The Company has now completed a 1,975 meter (4 hole) diamond drill program in July 2011 to gain a better understanding of the geology of the Nacho Zone and provide further definition of the mineralization.
+The Company is currently awaiting assays results for these holes.
 We have also identified a new area of leached capping with phyllic alteration and copper oxides, outcropping approximately 2,000m to the SE of the Nacho Zone.
 This area is surrounded by gravels, so its ultimate size is unknown, and further work is planned.
-Assuming the current drill program confirms the potential of the project, we intend to complete resource definition drilling before the end of the year
+Assuming the current drill program confirms the potential of the project, we intend to initiate resource definition drilling before the end of the year